TahaNacibe/Extenstion_Templete/readme.md

 ### 2️⃣ `requestExternalDb`

-Fetch data from another extension (with allow-list validation).
+Fetch data from another extension (with allow-list validation you must be validated by your target).

 **Required**
 - `targetExt_id`
-- `targetExt_allowList`
 - `collection_name`
 - `activeExt_id`
 - `user_id`